enkidevs/curriculum/linux/user-and-file-management/shell/rapidly-invoke-an-editor-to-write-a-long-complex-or-tricky-command.md

 ??? .

-*ctrl-x-e
+* ctrl-x-e
-*ctrl-x
+* ctrl-x
-*ctrl-r
+* ctrl-r

 ---
 ## Quiz

-headline: which option does not belong?
+ ### which option does not belong?

-question: Choose the odd one out in the following list.
+  Choose the odd one out in the following list.

 answers:

   - less
   - vi
   - vim
   - nano